galaxyproject/training-material/topics/statistics/tutorials/loris_model/tutorial.md

 > 4) Encode `Cancer Type` using one-hot encoding.
 > 5) Save the dataset as a .tsv file.
 >
-> A jupyter notebook for preprocessing can be found at Dockstore: [LORIS_preprocessing](https://dockstore.org/notebooks/github.com/paulocilasjr/pycaret-use-case/preprocessing:main?tab=info)
+> A Jupyter notebook for preprocessing can be found at Dockstore: [LORIS_preprocessing](https://dockstore.org/notebooks/github.com/paulocilasjr/pycaret-use-case/preprocessing:main?tab=info)
 >
 {:  .comment}